NovaByte-CS4800-Group-2/demo-website/README.md

 ## FRONT END

----

 ### FIRST TIME CREATING

-npm create vite@4.1.0
+- npm create vite@4.1.0

   - You will get prompted to first enter the project name
   - Then select React
   - Then select TypeScript
   - cd into the created folder
   - nmp i

+- Now you need to add dependincies within the project folder
   - npm i bootstrap@5.2.3
-  - add "bootstrap": "^5.2.3" in the pachage.json file under 'dependencies'
+  - add "bootstrap": "^5.2.3" in the package.json file under 'dependencies'

 ### CLONING FROM GIT